jwest33/dual_space_embedding/IDEAS.md

-# 1) Hyperbolic (non-Euclidean) embeddings for hierarchies
+# 1 Hyperbolic (non-Euclidean) embeddings for hierarchies

 Hyperbolic spaces model tree-like structure with low distortion, so they’re strong for label/topic/doc taxonomies.
 Recent work adds simple regularizers you can drop into standard encoders:

 * **Poincaré/Lorentz hyperbolic embeddings** for hierarchical structure (foundational). ([arXiv][1])
 * **HypStructure (NeurIPS 2024)**: a hyperbolic tree-based representation loss + centering loss that you add alongside your task loss to make representations hierarchy-aware.
 Code is public. ([NeurIPS Proceedings][2])

-**When to use:** you have an explicit tree/DAG (taxonomy, label hierarchy, site map) and want global + per-node geometry that respects parent→child relations.
+**When to use:** Explicit tree/DAG (taxonomy, label hierarchy, site map) and want global + per-node geometry that respects parent→child relations.

-# 2) Hierarchical contrastive learning (local↔global)
+# 2 Hierarchical contrastive learning (local↔global)

 Contrastive objectives at multiple granularities (segments/sentences vs full sequence/doc) give you a clean “dual-layer” setup:

 * **HiCL (EMNLP Findings 2023):** splits sequences into segments, learns local (segment) and global (sequence) representations with joint contrastive objectives—faster and more robust than sequence-only CSE. ([arXiv][3])
 * **HiLight (2024):** “hierarchy-aware light global model” + **hierarchical local contrastive** learning; addresses common collapse issues in recursive regularization. ([arXiv][4])

-**When to use:** you want sentence/paragraph vectors that compose into strong doc vectors, and you don’t have (or don’t fully trust) a labeled hierarchy.
+**When to use:** Want sentence/paragraph vectors that compose into strong doc vectors, and you don’t have (or don’t fully trust) a labeled hierarchy.

-# 3) Multi-vector / late-interaction retrieval (token-level + doc-level)
+# 3 Multi-vector / late-interaction retrieval (token-level + doc-level)

 For retrieval over hierarchical corpora, multi-vector models give you a natural dual layer: token/phrase vectors for precise matching plus a pooled doc vector: